mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/examples/synapses.continuous_interaction.html

-# Example: continuous_interaction
+# Example: continuous_interaction

 > Note
 >
 > You can launch an interactive, editable version of this example without installing any local files using the Binder service (although note that at some times this may be slow or fail to open): [![launchbinder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/brian-team/brian2-binder/master?filepath=examples/synapses/continuous_interaction.ipynb)

-## Synaptic model with continuous interaction
+## Synaptic model with continuous interaction

 This example implements a conductance base synapse that is continuously linking two neurons, i.e. the synaptic gating variable updates at each time step.
 Two Reduced Traub-Miles Model (RTM) neurons are connected to each other through a directed synapse from neuron 1 to 2.